Louisville vs. Drake Predictions & Picks - Women's NCAA Tournament First Round

 Louisville vs. Drake Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Saturday's contest that pits the Louisville Cardinals (23-11) against the Drake Bulldogs (22-9) at Moody Center has a good chance to be a close matchup based on our computer prediction, which projects a final score of 72-69 in favor of Louisville.
-Tipoff is at 7:30 PM ET on March 18.
+Saturday's contest between the Louisville Cardinals (23-11) and Drake Bulldogs (22-9) matching up at Moody Center has a projected final score of 72-69 (according to our computer prediction) in favor of Louisville, so expect a tight matchup.
+The game will tip off at 7:30 PM ET on March 18.

-The Cardinals enter this game following a 75-67 loss to Virginia Tech on Sunday.
+The Cardinals lost their last matchup 75-67 against Virginia Tech on Sunday.

 Louisville vs. Drake Game Info